Firefighter kindles student interest at TCU Montgomery

-On Wednesday, March 4, airport firefighter Kevin Kaaffe joined Collin Scott’s sixth grade special education class to encourage students’ interest in the profession.
+Airport firefighter Kevin Kaaffe joined Collin Scott’s sixth-grade special education class March 4 to encourage students’ interest in the profession.

 “I absolutely love my job,” said Kaaffe.
 “What drew me to the job was being able to serve people.
 I really like interacting with the passengers, with the patients that we have and really just the group of people that I’m working with.
 The whole thing is pretty awesome and you don’t get that a lot these days, being able to get up and say ‘I’m excited to go to work.’”